 Smoke and Mirrors Boutique Pub & Magic Theatre

 Who doesn’t love a bit of magic, right?
 In the heart of Bristol’s theatre district, Smoke and Mirrors will treat you to house magicians who will transfix guests with their tricks and slight of hand.
 Shows run Wednesday-Saturday.
 There are also live music and comedy nights, and a fabulous range of cocktails and food being served.

 A long weekend of hot air balloons at Ashton Court, could there be anything more magical?
 Over a period of four days, the sky fills with over 130 different hot air balloons as pilots from all around the world gather for the Bristol International Balloon Fiesta.

 Weather understandably plays heavily on this event.
 But if the conditions are just, right the mass ascent as over 100 balloonists take to the skies of Bristol at dawn is a magical experience.

 This one-day music festival on the Downs in Bristol have had the likes of Lauryn Hill, Noel Gallagher, The Heavy, and Talkshow grace the stages over the years.
-Having taken place on August 31 2019 the date for the 2020 event has yet to be released.
-But people can anticipate it being a similar time next year!
+People can anticipate it being a similar time next year!

 Every year, Bristol’s Harbourside sees hundreds of thousands of visitors.
 But busiest is the weekend of the iconic HarbourFest.
 Celebrating the city’s maritime heritage, the festival showcases the importance of the dockside in Bristol.
 Expect boat races, live music, games, food stalls and so much more!